zengliwei/dev/README.md

 ## Contents

-- To create a network named `app_net`
+- Create a network named `dev_net`
-- To create a router for proxying requests to local containers
+- Create a router for proxying requests to local containers with SSH access

 ## Images